Paternity Actions in Florida

 Speak with me Today

 I am an experienced family law attorney assisting clients in the Miami, Florida area.
 I concentrate my practice on family law cases with paternity cases representing a large percentage of my practice.
 If you need an attorney that will aggressively protect your rights as a parent, you can count on me to help.
 I pride myself on my ability to accurately advise you of the best course of action to meet your particular needs.
-If you need legal assistance on a family law matter, call me for a free phone consultation.
+Contact me today to schedule your in-depth one-hour consultation.